bronsonp/matlab-job-manager/README.md

-# Job Manager
+# Matlab Job Manager

 Manages computational jobs.
-Includes:
+Here, a job is a function (typically expensive to run) that is called with some input and returns some output.
+This Job Manager is useful if you have many such jobs to run (perhaps in parallel), or you want to cache the results of the function for the benefit of front end code such-as data visualisation.

+This library provides:
 * Memoisation cache.
 Previously computed results are loaded from the cache instead of being recomputed.
 The cache is automatically invalidated when the relevant code is modified.
 * Parallel execution of jobs with:
     * Matlab's Parallel Computing Toolbox, or
     * A compute cluster running a Portable Batch System (PBS) scheduler, or
-    * The included **job server** that distributes tasks to remote workers over a network connection.
+    * The included job server that distributes tasks to remote workers over a network connection.

-This framework manages functions with the signature:
+This framework applies to functions with the signature:

 ```matlab
 result = solver(config, display_config);
 ```
 where
 * `result` is the output of the computation (typically a struct)
 * `solver` is a function that implements the computation
 * `config` is a struct that includes all the settings necessary to describe the task to be performed.
 Any setting that could influence the return value must be included in this structure so that the memoisation cache can identify when to return a previously saved result.
 * `display_config` is a struct that includes settings that **cannot** influence the return value `result`.
 For example, this structure could specify how verbose the solver should be in printing messages to the command window.

+To use this library, you must organise your solver according to that function template.

 There are two ways to use this package: